 Poorly written job descriptions are another part of the problem.
 By poorly written, we mean job descriptions that are written in a way that many people find difficult to understand.
 If you want as many potential candidates as possible to understand your requirements, you need to write your job description at CEFR B1 level.
 Research shows that most job descriptions are written in more complex language than this, resulting in the exclusion of the large group of people for whom this is too difficult to understand.

-Tips and tricks for inclusive writing
+Tips and tricks for inclusive writing and diversity recruitment

 So, job descriptions are largely responsible for the possibility to reach your diversity and inclusion goals.
 If you follow the rules for inclusive writing below, you can eliminate biased language and make sure that your job descriptions are understandable for everyone.